creisle/cpsc503_final_project/README.md

 | text file conversion   | data/pmc_articles/{batch_id}/{article_id}.nxml.txt            |
 | log file               | data/pmc_articles/{batch_id}.nxml_to_txt.snakemake.txt        |

+Following text conversion, LDA coherence scoring will also be analyzed and generate files with scores per batch.

 ### Labelling Scientific Concepts

 The final step requires significant setup and must be run on a GPU cluster to be feasible.
 Therefore